Celestial Navigation (The West Wing): Plot

-Sam and Toby, meanwhile, have gotten lost on their way to find Mendoza.
-Sam had been attempting to use celestial navigation, using the North Star as a fixed point, although the star in question turned out to be the Delta Shuttle from LaGuardia Airport.
-When they do find the police station, Sam and Toby speak to the officers, explaining that they are from the White House and that Mendoza needs to be released.
-The officers are skeptical, but a newspaper clipping with an image of Toby next to the President proves their story.
-While Toby is talking to Mendoza, the sergeant on duty tells Sam that Mendoza's driving was faulty, and that he wasn't sure that Mendoza hadn't been drinking alcohol.
-Sam responds by informing the officers that Mendoza has a chronic illness that would render any significant drinking fatal.
-During Toby's conversation with Mendoza, he expressed frustration at how he'd been treated by the police, telling Toby that he'd been searched and handcuffed by police in front of his wife and nine-year old son.
-Mendoza vowed to use the criminal justice system to acquit himself, instead of letting the White House get him out, but Toby countered that Mendoza could make a much bigger difference on the Supreme Court, and that he would be unable to be confirmed by the U.S. Senate if the story circulates.
-Toby also sympathized with Mendoza's desire to not face his wife and son after what had happened to him.
-Mendoza agrees to be released, and Toby tells the officers on duty that in exchange for Mendoza's release, and the officers' apologizing to Mendoza and to his son, the incident will remain off the record and no lawsuit will be filed against the county.
-Mendoza gets in the car with Sam and Toby, and Josh finishes his interview by beginning to take questions from the audience.
+In the present, Sam and Toby become briefly lost in Connecticut after Sam attempts to use the North Star as a fixed point for guidance.
+Eventually reaching the police station where Mendoza is being held, Sam and Toby identify themselves and Mendoza to the officers on duty.
+The sergeant tells Sam that he suspected Mendoza had been drinking alcohol based on his driving and refusal to comply with a breathalyzer test.
+Sam informs the officers that Mendoza has a chronic illness that makes alcohol consumption potentially fatal.
+Mendoza, meanwhile, expresses to Toby his frustration at how he'd been treated by the police; having been searched and handcuffed by police in front of his wife and nine-year old son, he is now ashamed to face them.
+Mendoza intends to use the criminal justice system to be acquitted as an average citizen, but Toby tells Mendoza that he would make a bigger difference on the Supreme Court.
+Mendoza agrees to be released, and Toby tells the officers on duty that in exchange for Mendoza's release, and an apology to Mendoza and his family, the incident will remain off the record and no lawsuit will be filed against the county.
+Sam and Toby call Josh and inform him of Mendoza's release; Josh tells his audience to ask him sometime about a story involving a Supreme Court justice, then moves to take questions.